 - Should pack Quick-dry and absorbing clothes

 - You should avoid packing luxury items

-- You can always rent those items that you plan to use only on the trek like a down jacket, sleeping bags, and others
+- Can always rent those items that you plan to use only on the trek like a down jacket, sleeping bags, and others

 - You should not forget to pack a separate plastic bag to keep your waste products

 Things to Consider for the Three Passes Trek Packing List

 Season of the trek

 The Three Passes Trek packing list should get based on the season of the trek.
 The peak season for trekking includes the Autumn and Spring season.
 The stable weather and clear skies are the highlight of the trek in these seasons.

 Moreover, the daytime temperatures are moderate and there is less rainfall in the region.
 Hence, you should pack lightly with only those items that are essential.
 However, you will need to pack heavy with warm clothes, rain covers, and extra gear if you trek in winters and monsoons.

 Furthermore, it is hot and humid with maximum rainfall in monsoons.
 Winters are cold in the high altitude trails.
 Hence, raincoats and extra down jackets are essential in these seasons.